About Béatrice

 One does not become a shaman.
 One is born one, forget and learn to remember… Although it took me a bit over three decades to actually “remember”, I now have no doubt that I was born one and lived the first few years of my life fully connected to Spirits; I could not fit into my human family who was rejecting me in the most horrible ways so I was spending the nights staring at the sky and talking to the Stars.
 This helped me survive against all odds.
 Back then, I was convinced that I would never grow to become an adult and that I would soon be back to ‘The Light’; but I have always promised Spirits (or whomever I was talking to) that if I did survive, it would be to serve the World…

-I was introduced and initiated to shamanism in different cultures while I was working as a peacebuilder, trying to identify local resources that could support people’s resilience capacities in the aftermath of widespread violence.
-For 30 years, I have traveled, lived and worked around the world as an activist, a practitioner and a researcher, committed to support local people in situations of extreme violence.
+I was introduced and initiated to shamanism in different cultures while I was working as an international peacebuilder, trying to identify local resources that could support people’s resilience in the aftermath of widespread violence.
+For 30 years, I have traveled, lived and worked around the world as an activist, a practitioner and a researcher, committed to support local communities in situations of extreme violence.
 This professional path was directly informed by a personal history of violence and multiple traumas ever since I was born.
 As a very young child, while I often struggled to stay alive, I was constantly inhabited by questions way bigger than me about what life was about and what being human meant.
 I could not understand why I was brought to Earth and what the purpose of all of it was.

 At the same time, very early on, I made a very clear connection between my individual story and the larger story of violence and abuse around the world.
 As long as I (and my teachers) can remember, I have been passionate about the state of the world, asking difficult questions, sounding way too ‘political’ for my young age.
 This prompted me to make very clear choices (like studying the Theology of Liberation when I was a teen) and to start working on political violence and human rights before I was even 20.
-From there, circumstances of life put me in situations where I had to work more in war and post-war situations, and later on, even more explicitly in situations where large massacres had been committed.
+From there, circumstances of life put me in situations where I worked more directly in war and post-war situations, and later on, even more explicitly in situations where large massacres had been committed.
 This professional and personal experience has influenced a lot of who I am today, much more than where I grew up (in France).
 I have lived extremely different lives in very different places, cultures and circumstances.
 I have learnt the worst and the best of humanity and of myself.

 “I am not what happened to me, I am what I choose to become”